Forming a new limited liability company (LLC) in any state can be a daunting task.

 There aren’t very many online business service providers that offer New York publication service, but there are a few.
 If you would rather hire out this process than do it yourself, you have three options, in our opinion.
 For more information, check out our complete “Best New York Publication Services for an LLC” article, but here’s a quick rundown of your options.

 - ZenBusiness ($200 + Publication Fees): ZenBusiness is one of the best LLC formation services in the industry, and they also provide affordable publication service.
 It’s worth noting that, although their price point is higher than BizFilings’, it does include the $50 New York state fee.
-ZenBusiness still has a higher rate than BizFilings does for this service, but it’s not as high as it might seem at first glance.
+ZenBusiness receives fantastic customer feedback, with thousands of positive reviews available, and also gives back to the communities it serves.

 - BizFilings ($100 + $50 State Fee + Publication Fees): BizFilings has the lowest rate we’re aware of for this service, although this price point does not include New York’s state fee, or your actual publication fees.
 Still, they’re an excellent option for anyone looking for New York LLC publication service.